| GEOGRAPHIC

 things we can expect.
 Some of the points from his paper contributed to

-the list I made below
+the list I (WTGR) made below

-what are some exact examples of weather extremes that we can expect in
+In terms of specific threats, what are some exact examples of weather extremes that we can expect in the future.

 |